 I know that organising your pantry may seem like a total kitchen nightmare, but rest assured that once you invest a bit of time into ordering this area, you are sure to reap the benefits in the future when shopping, cooking and baking.

 An organised pantry can save you time and energy, as well as money.
 Follow our simple steps to categorise your pantry and you'll wonder why you never did it sooner!

 You need a blank canvas to work from, so it's time to empty out that cupboard and give it a good clean!
 Removing everything will also give you a chance to look through your store cupboard and begin to access what you really need.

 Place all the items onto a countertop and give the inside of your pantry a good wipe down.
 You could even try getting the nozzle of your hover into those tights corners!

 Categorise your items into three piles; things you use regularly, things you use occasionally and the stuff you don't use at all.
 Move all the items that you need to one side to be collated.

 Throw away everything that has expired and move anything that is about to go out of date into a separate pile.
 Store these together and make a mental note to include these products in your meal plans over the coming weeks, so as to use them up before they expire!
-Once your pantry is properly organised you will avoid wasting food and money by letting item perish before they've been used.
+Once your pantry is properly organised, you will avoid wasting food and money by using items before they perish.